rehierl/node-tree-outliner/3-5-0-design-6.md

 **CLARIFICATION**
 Any parent section may contain multiple independent subsections.
-That is, the subsections of a parent section do not necessarily share any content nodes.
+That is, the subsections of a parent section do not necessarily have to share any content nodes.

 That is, because it is possible that the parent container of a presequent subsection is exited before a subsequent subsection is entered (e.g. a type-1 sectioning node that is presequent to a type-1, or a type-2 sectioning node).

-Note that all of these independent and intermediate subsections will be ignored.
+Note that all of these independent and intermediate subsections will be ignored by the following considerations.
 That is, because the focus here is on multiple sections that are related with each other.

 **CLARIFICATION**
 At any given point in time, during the traversal of the node tree, there always